March Dog Madness

 Transportation to and from the event is at the participant’s own expense.
 Some CCE Associations charge additional fees to cover transportation & chaperone expenses.

-Participants should make payment directly to the local county CCE Office, not sent to Cornell University.
+Participants should make payment directly to the local county CCE Office.
+Do not send payment to Cornell University.

 Educators: The County Association who submitted the registration will be invoiced after the event.
 Each participant must be registered separately, but registration fees can be combined so that only one payment is needed.
 You do not need to send separate checks or pay individually via credit card for each individual youth.